A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 Chekiang Imperrii Sinarum Provincia Decima [cartographic material] / J. Blaeu, Excudebat.

 Maps can provide a wealth of information when undertaking genealogical research.
 They can help you identify boarder and place name changes and can help you identify administrative districts that cover the area where you ancestor lived.
-They ar also useful

 While our Map Collection's strength is primarily in Australian and British maps, a varied collection of maps from other regions is also held.
-For detailed information on what we hold please go to the Maps for family history research guide.
+For detailed information on what we hold please go to the Maps for local and family history research guide.